gittebe/project-pizza/instructions.md

 ## Navigating this repository

-In this project, we're all about mastering vital yet basic JavaScript concepts like variables, conditionals, and native methods.
-We've ditched web page fuss, giving you a pure coding playground, so you can nail the basics without distractions.
-Dive into JavaScript logic and amp up your variable game (they're like data containers!) and unleash conditionals for smart choices.
-You'll even groove with native methods for slick operations.

 ### code/index.html

 To simplify the execution of this project, we've set up a basic webpage structure here.
 You don’t need to change anything here, since we already connected the JavaScript file with the HTML file with the `<script>` tag with a `src` attribute linked to "script.js".
 By utilizing the `src` attribute, we specify that the JavaScript instructions are stored within a file named "script.js".